MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-deploy-existing-app.md

 ---
 # Deploy a guest executable to Service Fabric
-You can run any type of application, such as Node.js, Java, or native applications in Azure Service Fabric.
-Service Fabric refers to these types of applications as guest executables.
+You can run any type of code, such as Node.js, Java, or C++ in Azure Service Fabric as a service.
+Service Fabric refers to these types of services as guest executables.

 Guest executables are treated by Service Fabric like stateless services.
 As a result, they are placed on nodes in a cluster, based on availability and other metrics.
 This article describes how to package and deploy a guest executable to a Service Fabric cluster, by using Visual Studio or a command-line utility.

 In this article, we cover the steps to package a guest executable and deploy it to Service Fabric.